 - 1 1/2 to 2 teaspoons kosher salt

 - 6 cups thinly sliced potatoes

-Add the sliced potatoes to the sauce.
+- Add the sliced potatoes to the sauce.
 Cover and simmer over low heat for 8 minutes.
+Do not boil.

 - Use a mandoline or food processor fitted with a slicing disc to make uniform thin slices of potatoes.